 1. The Award

-1.a The Virtual Event Grant will be awarded by the DHS in 2020 amidst the current Covid-19 pandemic to encourage interaction, debate and research activity in design history proposed by established, early career and independent researchers.
+1.a The Virtual Event Grant (Professional) will be awarded by the DHS to encourage interaction, debate and research activity in design history proposed by established, early career and independent researchers.
 (Students are not eligible to apply for this Grant, but are encouraged to apply for the Virtual Design History Award).
 The Virtual Event Grant represents the Society’s commitment to promoting and supporting virtual access to the field of design history, encouraging transnational dialogue with less negative impact on the environment.
 The DHS aims to play a role in shaping an inclusive field supporting engaging, high quality, original activity anywhere in the globe that has the potential to have a significant or transformative impact on the subject area and beyond.

 1.b Successful applicants will be selected from proposals received no later than 12 midnight (GMT) on Tuesday 30 June 2020.
 The total funding for all successful projects will be £1,000; this sum will be divided amongst several applications deemed of high merit, at the discretion of a judging panel drawn from the DHS Executive Committee who vet anonymised applications.
 Parts of a request might be funded and others rejected.
 The total project budget may be of any size, but requests for individual funding should not exceed £200.